s2d-olad/s2d-olad.github.io/logistics.md

 ### Invited Talks:

 We have 4 45 minute invited talks.
-The speakers and times are listed below.
+The speakers and times are listed [here](index.md).
 Go to our ICLR workshop site to see the talks [ICLR S2D-OLAD](https://iclr.cc/virtual/2021/workshop/2139).
 After each talk, we will have a 15 minute live Q&A. Please post your questions to the speakers in Rocket Chat on our ICLR workshop site.

 ### Panel discussion: